HagOrMan/Tutorials/BashAliases.md

 A good example is `git log --all --graph --oneline --decorate -n 25`, which I alias with the simple `glg`.
 It produces a nice tree graph similar to what you'd see on VS Code.

-# Finishing notes
+# Finishing Notes
 I'm trying to keep this short and sweet, so hopefully the above gives enough inspiration to get you building without overloading the details. **At the end of the day, you will build what is best for you,** and maybe you'll find a better way to do things (and please let me know if you do).

 Feel free to open an issue on this repo if you want any help or have questions for me!

-# Templates to help you get started
+# Templates To Help You Get Started
 While you can absolutely start building your bash castle from scratch, here's what I've done so far to help you get started and maybe give some inspiration.

 - [utility functions](./helper-files/bash/util.bashrc). **Highly recommend at least checking out `confirm_action` which is extremely useful for never accidentally doing something catastrophic**